Benefits of Journaling!

-Personally, I have an online app that I use, and I also use my Notes app because I’m constantly thinking of new ideas!
+I also use my Notes app because I’m constantly thinking of new ideas!

 11 Journal Types!

-- Book Journal – Ideas for reading or maybe outlines or ideas for a book you’re writing
+- Book Journal – Ideas for reading or maybe outlines or ideas for a book you’re writing.

 - Gardening Journal – My next door neighbor told me about this one, she writes when she plants things and I think she even wrote when the day the birds show up in spring.

 - Recipe Journal – This is of course, for recipes and new recipe ideas.

 - Movie Journal – This could be for your favorite movies, what you’d like to see, thoughts about the movies you’ve seen.

 - Gratitude Journal – You could write daily about all the things you’re grateful for.

 - Dream Journal – Write down all of your dreams, and possibly you can write down thoughts about them or do a dream analysis.

 - Travel Journal – Write down all the places you’ve traveled and all of the details for each trip, or write down where you’d like to go.